Abuse of Elderly or Disabled Adult in Florida

 As of July 1, 2008, Section 825.102(2), Florida Statutes, was amended to increase the degree of crime for Aggravated Abuse of an Elderly Person or Disabled Adult from a second-degree felony to a first-degree felony.

-Additionally, the Florida legislature created a new section, Florida Statute Section 947.17296, that requires each certified law enforcement officer to successfully complete training on identifying and investigating elder abuse and neglect before June 30, 2011.
-After these legislative changes, the number of charges for these types of crimes increased dramatically.
+The Florida legislature created Florida Statute Section 947.17296, which requires each certified law enforcement officer to complete training on identifying and investigating elder abuse and neglect before June 30, 2011.

-- Willfully or knowingly abuses a disabled adult or an elderly person and in so doing causes the disabled adult or elderly person to suffer from one of the following:
+- Willfully or knowingly abuses a disabled adult or an elderly person and, in so doing, causes the disabled adult or elderly person to suffer from one of the following:

 - permanent disfigurement;